 Examining your dog’s urine can provide a great deal of information about their physical condition and health.

-Urine contains compounds produced by the body and monitoring them can provide valuable diagnostic clues.
-Changes in urination and urine quality can not only indicate problems within the urinary tract itself, but also a systemic disease.
+Urine contains compounds produced by the body, and monitoring them can provide valuable diagnostic clues.
+Changes in urination and urine quality can not only indicate problems within the urinary tract itself.
+They can signify a systemic disease.

-Excessive urination (polyuria), usually combined with excessive drinking (polydipsia), is an important symptom that can signal a number of health problems, such as diabetes, Cushing’s disease, Addison’s disease, kidney or liver failure, and infection.
-(Bladder infections rarely cause true polyuria, however, kidney infections can)
+Excessive urination (polyuria), usually combined with excessive drinking (polydipsia), is an important symptom that can signal several health problems, such as diabetes, Cushing’s disease, Addison’s disease, kidney or liver failure, and infection.
+Bladder infections rarely cause true polyuria.
+However, kidney infections can.

 Straining to urinate

-Urinary tract obstruction (not being able to pass urine despite straining) is an emergency situation and requires immediate veterinary care.
+Urinary tract obstruction (unable to pass urine despite straining) is an emergency and requires immediate veterinary care.

-Your dog might also be unable to hold their urine as a result of excessive drinking (see above), or a urinary tract infection.
+Your dog might also be unable to hold their urine due to excessive drinking or a urinary tract infection.

-It is important to distinguish between polyuria, dysuria and urinary incontinence because each symptom has its own set of potential causes.
+It is essential to distinguish between polyuria, dysuria, and urinary incontinence.
+Each of these symptoms has its own set of potential causes.

 - With polyuria, your dog will produce large volumes of urine and may urinate quite frequently.
 Dogs suffering from polyuria may not be able to hold their urine for long periods of time.
-Polyuria is often accompanied by polydipsia (increased water consumption.)
-Dogs with polyuria also usually produce very dilute urine which may be clear or have a very light yellow coloration.
+Polyuria is often accompanied by polydipsia (excessive drinking) Dogs with polyuria also usually produce very dilute urine which may be clear or have a very light yellow coloration.

 - By contrast, dogs suffering from dysuria generally urinate quite frequently but produce only small amounts of urine each time.
-In some cases, blood may be observed, depending on the cause of the dysuria.
+In some cases, you might see blood in the urine depending on the cause of the dysuria.

 - Dogs with urinary incontinence lose the ability to be able to control their urinary habits.
 They urinate involuntarily and sometimes unknowingly.
 Frequently these dogs will leave wet spots where they have been sleeping or resting.
 They may also dribble urine while awake.
 Often, the dog is totally unaware that the urination is happening.

-Differentiating between these symptoms can sometimes be difficult.
-It may not be possible to tell for certain at home exactly what is happening.
+Differentiating between these symptoms can sometimes be challenging.
+It may not be possible to tell for sure at home exactly what is happening.